 Smartphone Battery Life Optimization Guide (Android & iOS)

 Battery anxiety is one of the most common frustrations for smartphone users.
-While Lithium-ion batteries inevitably degrade chemically over time, the rate at which they drain on a daily basis is largely determined by software behavior.
+While Lithium-ion batteries inevitably degrade chemically over time, the rate at which they drain on a daily basis is largely determined by software and usage habits and behavior.

 Android Battery Optimization